Paul Tisdale: Milton Keynes Dons

 Tisdale was appointed manager of newly relegated League Two club Milton Keynes Dons on 6 June 2018 ahead of the 2018–19 season.
 After a near-perfect month which saw the club gain 16 points from a possible 18, he was named League Two Manager of the Month for October 2018 by the EFL for only the second time in his career.
 Tisdale went on to lead Milton Keynes Dons to automatic promotion back to League One at the first attempt, achieving a third-place finish.

 Following a poor start to the 2019–20 season in which Milton Keynes Dons achieved only one point from a possible 27 – the worst run of results in the club's short history – Tisdale's contract with the club was mutually terminated on 2 November 2019 following a 1–3 home defeat to Tranmere Rovers.

 Bristol Rovers

 After a twelve-month break, Tisdale returned to football management on 19 November 2020, signing a two-and-a-half-year deal with League One club Bristol Rovers.
 On 10 February 2021, Tisdale departed the club after just 12 points in 15 league matches that saw Rovers only outside of the relegation zone on goal difference.

 Colchester United

 On 1 April 2021, Tisdale joined Colchester United in an advisory role until the end of the season, assisting inexperienced head coach Hayden Mullins as Colchester attempted to stay in the Football League.

 Stevenage

 Tisdale was appointed as manager of League Two club Stevenage, taking on the role on 29 November 2021.
 He left the club on 16 March 2022, with Stevenage having won three of his 21 matches as manager.

 Celtic

 On 16 October 2024, Tisdale was appointed Head of Football Operations at Scottish Premiership club Celtic.
+On 5 January 2026, Tisdale left the club following the sacking of Wilfried Nancy, who Tisdale helped appoint a month prior.